 10. Secure a Cyber Liability Insurance Policy

 In 2023, the average cost of a business data breach amounted to $4.24 million.
 For small businesses that need more preparation, such substantial losses could result in bankruptcy.
 These expenses stem from various areas and services, such as:

 - Crisis management costs

 - Negligent protection of data claims

-It’s imperative that an organization that has suffered a breach be transparent with its customers and the public about what sensitive information was accessed in order to restore trust and avoid additional fines and penalties from regulators.
+An organization that has suffered a breach must be transparent with its customers and the public about what sensitive information was accessed.
+This restores trust and avoids additional fines and penalties from regulators.
 Even though it is news nobody wants to deliver, hiding a data breach can make an already big problem even worse.

 Offer Your Clients Comprehensive Cyber Insurance

 Incorporating Cyber Insurance into cyber security best practices is one of the best ways your clients can protect their data.
 Cyber Liability Insurance shouldn’t just be an optional add-on but a crucial, stand-alone element of their policy framework.
 Whether they realize it or not, it’s a service your clients need.